 - To provide and show embedded video content

 7.4.3.
 You accept the use of Functionality cookies.
 Accepting these cookies is a condition of using the Site, so if you prevent these cookies, we cannot guarantee how Site or the security on our Site will perform during your visit.

 7.5.
 'Targeting' cookies are used to track your visit to our Site and other websites, including the pages you have visited and the links you have followed, which allows third parties to display targeted ads to you on the websites you visit.

 7.5.1.
 We and our third-party service providers may use Targeting cookies for such purposes as:

-- To link to social networks, like Facebook, that may subsequently use information about your visit to our website to provide advertising or other offers that may be of interest to you when you visit other websites
+- To link to social networks, like Facebook, which may subsequently use information about your visit to our website to provide advertising or other offers that may be of interest to you when you visit other websites.

 7.5.4.
 For more information about Targeting cookies (if any) that we use on this Site, please see below.

 - Useful information about cookies can be found at: